Guide For Helm

 - The command:

-helm install chart_nickname path/to/root --values path/to/values.yaml -n NAMESPACE --debug
+helm install RELEASE_NAME path/to/chart-root --values path/to/values.yaml -n NAMESPACE --debug

 - Description: